altctrlmm/stockmarketdata/README.md

 ![Python package](https://github.com/altctrlmm/Robinhood-Watchlist-Stock-History/workflows/Python%20package/badge.svg)

-# Robinhood-Watchlist-Stock-History
+# rhutils
-Download historical stock quotes to CSV files for the symbols in your default Robinhood watchlist.
+A Robinhood Utilities package.
+Currently you can download historical stock quotes to CSV files for the symbols in your default Robinhood watchlist.

 # Example of the CSV Files
 date,1. open,2. high,3. low,4. close,5. volume<br/>